stats285/stats285.github.io/assets/hackathon/hack.md

 ## Time and Venue
-The hackathon starts at 9:00 AM on Nov 17 and ends at midnight on Nov 18.
-The event takes place at [ADD MORE INFO].
+The hackathon starts at 8:00 AM on Nov 17 and ends at midnight on Nov 18.
+The event takes place at [Wallenberg Hall-Building 160](https://campus-map.stanford.edu/?id=01-160&lat=37.42826985&lng=-122.16901666&zoom=17&srch=01-160).

 ## Structure of the Hackathon
-You will be divided into working groups of 5 people.
+You will be divided into working groups of 4 people.
 Each group will have an external mentor (assigned by the instructors).
 Your mentors are experienced participants who will faciliate the collaboration and provide insights and guidance when needed.

 ## Challanges